techflow-bogota/minecraft-scala/README.md

 - JDK 8 installed on your machine
 - You have forked or cloned this repository.
 - You have installed Eclipse or IntelliJ IDE.
+- Install a Scala plugin in your IDE.

 You can clone the repository by running `git clone https://github.com/techflow-bogota/minecraft-scala.git`